-There are four key risks that are typically evaluated when rating a program's ABCP: (i) liquidity and timely payment (see Section 4), (ii) credit quality (see Section 5), (iii) legal structure (see Section 6), and (iv) program operation (see Section 7).
+There are four key risks that are typically evaluated when rating a program's ABCP: (i) liquidity and timing (see Section 4), (ii) credit (see Section 5), (iii) structural (see Section 6), and (iv) operational (see Section 7).
 Liquidity determines whether cash will be available to repay the commercial paper on time and in full.
 The availability of liquidity is tied to the credit quality of the provider of the liquidity facility, the purpose of the facility and the credit quality of the assets being funded.
 Failure to structure the program in a legally correct fashion may prevent payments from occurring.
 Operational risk arises from the tasks which must be performed to ensure that payment obligations under the program are made when due.